Saving in the cost of living crisis – 2023 edition

 41%

-Of those living in Yorkshire and the Humber are most likely to save for a holiday
+Of those living in Yorkshire and the Humber were saving for a holiday, the highest of all regions

 38%

-Of Northern Ireland households expressed worries about fuel and electricity costs
+Of Northern Ireland households expressed worries about fuel and electricity tariffs

-Of East Midlands residents are saving for upcoming increases in energy costs
+Of East Midlands residents were saving for upcoming increases in energy costs

 East Midlands

-Residents are most concerned about the cost of living crisis
+Residents were most concerned about the cost of living crisis

 Last year’s data